bregman-arie/devops-exercises/README.md

 <details>
 <summary>Do you have experience with deploying a Kubernetes cluster?
 If so, can you describe the process in high-level?</summary><br><b>

 1. Create multiple instances you will use as Kubernetes nodes/workers.
 Create also an instance to act as the Master.
-The instances can be part of the cloud or virtual machines on physical hosts.
+The instances can be provisioned in a cloud or they can be virtual machines on bare metal hosts.
-2. <TODO>
+2. Provision a certificate authority that will be used to generate TLS certificates for the different components of a Kubernetes cluster (kubelet, etcd, ...)
+  1. Generate a certificate and private key for the different components
+3. Generate kubeconfigs so the different clients of Kubernetes can locate the API servers and authenticate.
+4. Generate encryption key that will be used for encrypting the cluster data
+5. Create an etcd cluster
 </b></details>

 <details>
 <summary>When or why NOT to use Kubernetes?</summary><br><b>

-  - If you deploy applications using containers and you need to manage scaling, rolling out updates, etc. You probably want to use Kubernetes
+  - If you are big team of engineers (e.g. 200) deploying applications using containers and you need to manage scaling, rolling out updates, etc. You probably want to use Kubernetes

   - If you manage low level infrastructure or baremetals, Kubernetes is probably not what you need or want
+  - If you are a small team (e.g. 20-50 engineers) Kubernetes might be an overkill (even if you need scale, rolling out updates, etc.)
 </b></details>

 <details>